pierre-rouleau/pel/README.rst

 .. [#quick] **Fast initialization**:  PEL code uses all the techniques to
             improve initialization speed.
-By default it starts quickly, delaying code as much as possible to when it is absolutely necessary.
+By default it starts quickly, delaying code as much as possible.

             On my 2014 iMac running macOS Mojave in terminal mode running Emacs 26.3 I get the following startup time in normal startup